benjvi/helm-cd-pipeline/README.md

 1. Supply them at deploy time with the `-set` flag on upgrade.
 However, helm currently stores its releases in plaintext, and will return this info to any authorized user.
 As helm [adds better functionality for dealing with secrets](https://github.com/kubernetes/helm/issues/2196) this could become the preferred option
 2. Initialize the secrets with a default value and then modify the value afterwards outside of helm.
 As helm allows for manual changes this should be persisted.
 The problem comes when someone later changes the value in helm, which will require you to make the modification again.
 3. Create them out-of-band and refer to them in your kubernetes manifests.
 This works better in a small number of namespaces and where the number of secrets we have is small.
-The more secrets we move out of helm, the more we lose the benefits of helm packaging
+The more secrets we move out of helm, the more we lose the benefits of helm packaging.
+Nevertheless, this is the only real option for very secure secrets.

 ### Publishing Charts

-TODO
+There are two benefits of publishing charts:
+ - Control access to released versions separately from access to source
+ - Easier to work with in helm, e.g. helm commands show chart versions

 ## Comparisons